Cheapest Columbia County Heating Oil Price History

 Short Term Trends

-Columbia’s overall number two heating oil use fluctuates from year to year based on the severity of the winter.
-As the temperature outside gets more chilly, homes’ HVAC systems need to burn increasing amounts of heating oil to maintain a constant interior temperature.
+Columbia’s overall heating oil consumption fluctuates each year correlating with how cold it gets each winter.
+As the temperature outside gets more chilly, homes’ heating systems need to burn more and more heating oil to keep the house warm inside.
 Last winter, the average outside temperature in Columbia was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Columbia County Average Winter Temperature